EdgeX-Camera-Management/device-usb-camera/docs/RtspStreamingGuide.md

 You must have administrator (sudo) privileges to execute the user guide commands.

 ## How It Works
-For an explanation of the architecture, see the [User Guide](UserGuide.md#how-it-works).
+For an explanation of the architecture, see the [Readme](../README.md#how-it-works).

 ## Overview
 EdgeX device service for communicating with USB cameras attached to Linux OS platforms.